AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

 This occurs when you have imported a database backup from another instance/environment, in which the configurations for those scopes remained in the database though the associated store(s)/website(s) had been deleted.

-To solve this issue, identify the invalid rows left from from those configurations:
+To solve this issue, identify the invalid rows left from those configurations.

 1. SSH to the server and run this command: